timm/tested/docs/onStats.md

   rx3.n = #rx3.has
   return rx3 end
 ```
+To draw a list or RXs (as shown above), we need to add a `show` string to each RX.
+Some nuances:

-Now, just for a demo, will create six sets of results with different means (but same standard deviations).
+-Now, just for a demo, will create six sets of results with different means (but same standard deviations).
 Note that when we create a list of treatments, we sort them by their median.
 ```lua
 local m=math